-The Gender and Technology (HASTAC) grant program offers grants for undergraduates who want to conduct research on topics relating to gender and technology.
-Students will work approximately 30 hours producing a digital research project that will be published on the SophieLab website.
+This grant program offers undergraduates the opportunity to conduct research on topics relating to gender and technology.
+Students will receive a $300.00 grant to work approximately 30 hours to produce a digital research project that will be published digitally.
 Students may receive sponsorship to apply to the HASTAC Scholar program.
 Students can propose their own projects or have one assigned to them.

 Application for all programs:

 To learn more about expectations, program information, and to apply for any of these programs, read and fill out the application (application will open in a new window).